somasis/beginning/README.md

       and go to conserve resources, you might have bigger problems on your hands.
 - No enable/disable functionality in `rc`
-    - This will probably change once I work out a better way to handle it while still keeping the `DAEMONS` variable in `/etc/rc.conf`.
+    - This will might change once I work out a better way to handle it while still keeping the `DAEMONS` variable in `/etc/rc.conf`.
+    - OpenBSD apparently switched to using key=value format for their `rc.conf`;
+      but we don't want to do that because having functions in rc.conf is nice.